 Armagh and Monaghan Set for Ulster Final After Record Win and Dramatic Comeback

 Armagh and Monaghan will contest this year's Ulster Senior Football Championship final after a weekend of semi-final action that delivered both a record-breaking demolition and a breathtakingly dramatic comeback.
-Armagh booked their place with an astonishing 28-point victory over Down, while Monaghan staged a sensational fightback from ten points down to beat Derry in extra time, setting the stage for a highly anticipated provincial decider.
+Armagh booked their place with an astonishing 3-33 to 0-14 victory over Down β a 28-point winning margin that equalled the largest in Ulster SFC history, and a score of 42 points that is the highest ever recorded by a single team in the competition β while Monaghan staged a sensational fightback from ten points down to beat Derry 1-30 to 3-23 in extra time, setting the stage for a highly anticipated provincial decider at St Tiernach's Park, Clones, on Sunday, May 17th.

 Background